Arielcondedesign/w31-gl-landing/src/content/homepage/index.md

 ---
 banner:
   title: Join Us in Creating a Sustainable Future
   content: At Glocal Limits, we believe in empowering individuals to make a positive impact on the environment.
 Our carbon compensation plans are designed to help you reduce your carbon footprint while supporting glocal initiatives.
-Whether you're passionate about sustainable living or looking to inspire others, we have the resources to guide you on this journey
+Whether you're passionate agit bout sustainable living or looking to inspire others, we have the resources to guide you on this journey
   image: /images/banner-art.png
   button:
     label: "Explore Plans"